-Journalists who spoke said that while many politicians had come to the defense of the IBA, they had done little, if anything, to implement the IBA reforms.
+Journalists says that while many politicians had come to the defense of the IBA, they had done little, if anything, to implement the IBA reforms.